s8sg/faas-flow/README.md

        Apply("yourFunc2", faasflow.Sync)
 }
 ```
-After building and deploying this, this will give you a function that orchestrates calling `yourFunc2` with the output of `yourFunc1`
+After building and deploying, it will give you a function that orchestrates calling `yourFunc2` with the output of `yourFunc1`

 ## Pipeline Definition